Voyeuristic Disorder

 Psychology

-Proposed mechanisms in the literature include the strong, reliable role of visual cues in human sexual arousal becoming channelled toward non-consenting targets; learning and conditioning effects; and co-occurring antisocial traits or additional paraphilias.
+No single cause is established.
+Proposed mechanisms in the literature include the strong, reliable role of visual cues in human sexual arousal becoming channelled toward non-consenting targets, learning and conditioning effects, and co-occurring antisocial traits or additional paraphilias.
 In the Långström & Seto (2006) Swedish survey, voyeuristic behaviour was positively associated with being male, greater overall sexual interest and activity, more psychological problems, lower life satisfaction, and higher alcohol and drug use.
 The disorder is far more frequently identified in men, and clinical attention centres on risk, consent violations, and any related offending rather than on the bare interest.

 Prevalence & culture